photo/frontend/Readme.markdown

 ### How does Trovebox work?

-Trovebox works similarly to Flickr, Smugmug and other photo sharing services with one major difference: you retain ownership and give Trovebox access to use them.
+Trovebox works similarly to Flickr, Smugmug and other photo sharing services with one major difference; you retain ownership and give Trovebox access to use them.
-All photos, tags and comments are stored in your personal cloud accounts with companies like Amazon, Rackspace or Google.
+All photos, tags and comments are stored on your server or personal cloud accounts with companies like Amazon, Rackspace or Google.
 This means you can easily switch between Trovebox services, use more than one at a time or stop using them altogether while retaining all of your photos, tags and comments.

 ----------------------------------------